ch9nuk9/wbfm/README.md

 8. If the program crashes and you fix the problem, then you should be able to start again from step 3 (DRYRUN).
 This should rerun only the steps that failed and after, not the steps that succeeded.

 Note: at any point you can look at the output of the pipeline using the GUIs described below.

+### Manual annotation and rerunning

+Tracking can be checked and corrected using the main trace_explorer [GUI](#Summary of GUIs).
+However, this does not automatically regenerate the final trace dataframes.
+For this, some steps must be rerun.
+The steps are the same as running steps within an incomplete project, but in short:

+1. Run step 3b
+2. Run step 4

+These two steps can be run using multi_step_dispatcher.sh A full example

+Note that it is possible to use snakemake to "know" which files need to be updated, if any files were copied to/from a local machine, snakemake will become confused and attempt to rerun the entire pipeline.

 ### Advanced: running steps within an incomplete project